shamoilarsi/QR-Event-Registration/README.md

 1. Currently sign-in method is anonymous.
 Consider using Google Auth for sign-in.
 [Learn more](https://rnfirebase.io/auth/social-auth#google)
 2. Add the `google-services.json` file in android/app to link to your Firestore.
 [Learn more](https://rnfirebase.io/#2-android-setup)

+#### Firestore Schema

 ### To-Do

 - A better and consistent UI/UX.
-- Notify registrant with the unique QR code and the registration id.
+- Notify registrant with the unique QR code and the registration id via email or SMS.
 - Add a screen to view report.
 - Find a better method of exporting the report.
 - Option to call the coordinators of events directly.